OSMLatam/sotm-2016/es/travel-and-transit.md

 ---
 layout: page
-language: en
+language: es
-title: Program
+title: Como llegar
-permalink: /program/
+ref: travel-and-transit
 ---

 The conference program will be ready after the Call for Presentations.